 1985 - the area was dubbed "Ghost Point" by locals when a flood revealed the remains of men who were probably forced to work on a 17th century fishing boat.
 In exchange for their hard labor they were murdered, placed into crates, and buried in shallow graves on the beach.

 1988 - The Schick family purchased the 8.2 acres from the town.
 They run the Colonial Beach Yacht Center onsite.

 These days, the area where Dockside is located is a haven for boaters and others seeking a fun place to hang out and enjoy a nice meal and some cool beverages.

 Friday nights feature Trivia Contests and acoustic music and there are live bands on Saturday nights year-round.
-In the spring and summer they also have Sunday Fundays with live music out at the tiki bar..
+In the spring and summer they also have Sunday Fundays with live music..
 I can always tell when there's a band playing at Dockside, because the sound carries across the water towards my house.

 There's a private beach area here for patrons to enjoy.
 It is a pet-friendly establishment as well.